BenVanZyl/DojoManager/README.md

 ### jkaperth.com

 Blazor Server app with secured area with some of the required functionality .
-Currently in a broken state due to bugs.
+Needs some bug fixes.

 ### jkaperth.com.au